HyagoOliveira/Persistence/README.md

 ![The SaveRawFile](/Docs~/SaveRawFile-OpenSaveFolder.png "The Save Raw File option")

-When in the develop process, you can set the optional boolean parameter *useRawFile* from any `PersistenceSettings.TryLoad<T>()` function to quickly load your data from the raw file.
+When in the develop process, you can enable the optional boolean parameter *useRawFile* from any `PersistenceSettings.TryLoad<T>()` function to quickly load your data from the raw file.

 ```csharp
 var wasLoaded = await settings.TryLoad(slot: 0, target: data, useRawFile: true);
 ```

-This function is faster since it will not uncompress and decrypt the raw file and you can edit this file manually.
+This function is faster since it will not uncompress and decrypt the raw file and you can edit this text file manually.

 ## Installation